 Public Lands for the People has a long history of fighting legal battles in court and providing educational help to the mining community as well as all public land users.
-Much of this important history did not get transferred to the new website 3 years ago when we brought www.publiclandsforthepeople.org live on line.
+Much of this important history did not get transferred to the new website a few years ago when we brought www.publiclandsforthepeople.org live on line.
 Also, within the last couple of years, PLP won a landmark Federal case we affectionately call “The Cheerios Decision”, the importance of which is explained in the accomplishments list below.

 Very early in the 1990’s, PLP and some individual miners worked together in good faith with the state of California to craft the 1994 Suction Dredge Regulations and permit process.
 PLP made concessions to help facilitate the process.
 Jerry Hobbs explained later that we found out the hard way that because we compromised when working with government agencies, we could never get back what we compromised on, even though it was a right, not a privilege.
 Because we had submitted ourselves to regulatory agencies that didn’t have authority to materially interfere, only to reasonably regulate.
 If you think the CA 1994 Reg’s were good, what we had before that were much closer to the intent of the 1872 Mining Act.
 Without going into the many details; the fact that we gave up some ground in the process of the 1994 EIR and Suction Dredge Regulations, we realized we made a mistake, and we would never repeat it again.